vadymmusiienko/escape-vimension/README.md

 ## Technology and Tools

-To create **Escape Vimension**, our team will use the following software and tools:
+To create **Escape VimEnsion**, our team will use the following software and tools:

 -   **Unity 6000.1.9f1** ([Unity Hub](https://unity.com/)): The primary game engine
 -   **C#**: Scripting language